corbin-zip/st/README.md

-# Luke's build of st - the simple (suckless) terminal
+# Corbin's build of st - the simple (suckless) terminal

+Forked from LukeSmithxyz/st. Everything below is from the original README until I finish updating it --

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: